alfolio/alfolio.github.io/_posts/2022-11-03-fiea-tech-art-portfolio.md

 </div>

 * The previous method of lighting was very inefficient with time complexity of O(n) as the loop had to run 3600 times every frame with a step size of 0.1.
-* This issue was solved by detecting the edges of nearby objects and casting rays at them and then filling the space by generating mesh between them.
+* This issue was solved by detecting the edges of nearby objects and casting rays at them and then filling the space by generating mesh between them in the second iteration.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
-        {% include figure.html path="assets/img/2oppingame.gif" title="example image" class="img-fluid rounded z-depth-1" zoomable=true %}
+        {% include figure.html path="assets/img/2oppingame.gif" title="In-game look" class="img-fluid rounded z-depth-1" zoomable=true %}
     </div>
 </div>
 <div class="caption">